carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 {: .language-bash}

-You can see that an environment has been deactivated because the shell prompt will no longer include the name of the previously active environment.
+You can see that an environment has been deactivated because the shell prompt will no longer include the name of the previously active environment, but will return to `base`.

 ~~~
-$
+(base) $
 ~~~

 > ## Returning to the `base` environment